 Compares the results of matched filtering with and without spectrum weighting.
 Spectrum weighting is often used with linear FM waveforms to reduce the sidelobes in the time domain.

-The example presents a scenario of a rotating monostatic radar and a target having a radar cross-section described by a Swerling 1 model.
-In this example, the radar and target are stationary.
+The example presents a scenario consisting of a rotating monostatic radar and a target with a radar cross-section described by a Swerling 1 model.
+In this example, the radar and target are

 The example presents a scenario of a rotating monostatic radar and a target having a radar cross-section described by a Swerling 3 model.
 In this example, the radar and target are stationary.